fivehanz/spark/README.md

   - ref fig 2.9
   - Connecting to a master: for every spark app, first operation is to connect to the spark master and get a spark "session."
     - master can be either local or remote cluster.
-  - Ingestion: ask spark to load the data
+  - **Ingestion**: ask spark to load the data
     - spark relies on the distrubuted worker nodes to do the work.
     - the allocated workers ingest at the same time.
     - the filesystem must be of either shared format or of a distrubuted filesystem.
     - each worker node assigns partitions in memory for ingestion and creates tasks which ingests the records from the filesystem/file.
     - data is ingested by all assigned worker nodes simultaneosly.
-  - Transformation: tasks within each node will perform the transformations
+  - **Transformation**: tasks within each node will perform the transformations
     - entire processing takes place within the workers.
-  - Saving or Publishing: the processed data is stored in the database or published from the partitions.
+  - **Saving or Publishing**: the processed data is stored in the database or published from the partitions.
     - if there is four partitions then saving to database will require four connections to the database.
     - if there is 200,000 tasks then it causes 200,000 simultaneos connection to the database.
     - chapter 17: solution to the load issue.